Become A Florida Humanities Speaker

 How many speakers will be chosen?

-Each applicant can apply with one to three talks.
-You may be selected to be a speaker with all or just one of your presentations.
+Each applicant may apply with up to three programs.
+Speakers may be selected with all or some of the proposed programs.